Switching from Nikon to Sony A7iii

 Fifth day I shot with both systems again.
 At one I lost my LCD photo review.
 I have no idea, it vanished.
 I must have hit some button or series of buttons, but clicking the little playback button would not show me the photos.
 I was not sure if any photos were being taken.
 I was in a hurry with no time to think calmly.
 So I set it down and worked solely with the d750 until I had time.

 I have no idea if its coincidence or not, but I changed my flash from TTL to manual and BAM!
 My playback button was showing me the photos.
 I added the A7iii back into my lineup and finished the day without any trouble.
-I added figuring out why I lost my playback of images to my list of things to do when I get time.

 Why the switch from Nikon to Sony A7iii?